 This part of the Sierra Nevada with high-density forest an not much human presence has a wide variety of wildlife the can be seen in the park, and there are more than 600 species of birds in the Sierra Nevada de Santa Marta.

-To bring with you to the Lost City
+What to bring with you trekking to the Lost City

 – Functional good walking boots, make sure to bring appropriate gear for trekking,